 1910.23(e)(3)(iv) | Removable gates or non-rigid members, such as chains, may be used on mobile ladder stand platforms instead of handrails and guardrails in special-use applications |

 Along with knowing the OSHA codes for rolling ladders, knowing the types of treads on rolling ladders, and knowing how to pick out a rolling ladder are crucial in the buying process.
 Rolling stairs OSHA codes are followed strictly when manufacturing all of our rolling stairs/ladders.
+You can also learn more about fixed ladder OSHA requirements and the various codes that affect cage ladders.

 EGA Rolling Ladders